I wrote this article to give you as much information as possible about sway back posture, from a chiropractic point of view.

 The Importance of Good Posture

-Good posture takes pressure off your lungs (bad posture reduces lung vital function) and breathing becomes easier and deeper
+- Good posture takes pressure off your lungs (bad posture may impact lung function) and breathing becomes easier and deeper

-However, simply sitting up straight will not give you good posture, especially if you have underlying structural issues.
-Read on as we discuss sway back posture in this posture blog post.
+However, simply sitting up straight will not give you good posture, especially if you have underlying structural issues, such as sway back posture.

 5 Bad Postures to Watch For